vesoft-inc/nebula/scripts/README.md

 This document handles **Nebula Graph** installation, and all the operations are done on single hosts.

-Firstly, you need to create the config files for the three daemons in the `etc` directory based on their `*.default` counterparts.
+Firstly, you need to create the config files for the three daemons in the `conf` directory based on their `*.default` counterparts.

 You could operate on all of the three daemons with `scripts/nebula.service`: